13cse169/13cse169/README.md

-- 👋 Hi, I’m Birendra Singh (@13cse169)
+- 👋 Hi, I’m Birendra Singh,
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new technology skills.
-- 🌱 I’m currently learning Artificial Intelligence
+- 🌱 I’m currently learning Artificial Intelligence in python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me at 13cse169@gmail.com